Daytron/J-Painter/README.md

 =========
 By Ryan Gilera

-**J-Painter** is simple paint-like Java application that enables user to draw various lines and shapes, apply colours and thickness for each shape, uses two-type footprints or brush heads and import photos and images into the canvas.
+**J-Painter** is a simple paint-like Java application that enables user to draw various lines and shapes, apply colours and thickness for each shape, uses two-type of footprints or brush heads and import photos and images into the canvas.